Interactive Table of Contents

-- During this review round (which runs simultaneously with 2A), section program chairs review individually-volunteered paper submissions directed to his/her section and form them into panels of four (4) to seven (7) paper presenters.
+- During this review round (which runs simultaneously with 2A), section program chairs review individually-volunteered paper presentation submissions directed to his/her section and form them into panels of four (4) to seven (7) paper presenters.

 - These “newly-created sessions” will be reviewed and evaluated in the next and final review round.

-- Section program chairs also have the ability to request that AAA extend individual gallery (poster) invitations to individually volunteered paper submissions.
+- Section program chairs also have the ability to request that AAA extend individual gallery (poster) invitations to individually volunteered paper presentation submissions.

 Review round 3: REVIEW and EVALUATE Submitted and Newly-Created Sessions

-- During this review round, section program chairs use review criteria to evaluate submissions that are not granted Invited or Cosponsored status, as well as the sessions the primary chairs have created from the individually volunteered paper submissions.
+- During this review round, section program chairs use review criteria to evaluate submissions that are not granted Invited or Cosponsored status, as well as the sessions the primary chairs have created from the individually volunteered paper presentation submissions.

 - Using a scale of 1 (low) to 5 (high), each reviewer will evaluate each submission based upon four (4) weighted criteria: